 A child born in Kenya should be registered for a birth certificate after birth.
 It is also essential for parents or guardians to follow up on the issue until they get a birth certificate in their hands for smooth sailing when documents are required.
 Technology has made it simpler and more convenient to apply for a birth certificate because you can apply for it online.

 Government services in Kenya are available in electronic form on a platform called Citizen.
 And the birth certificate is one of the services that you can access here.

 You start by creating an eCitizen account using an ID card number.
 Submit a working email as part of account creation.
 The ID or email will be the way to log in to the eCitizen account together with a password.

 The email is the place where the eCitizen portal will send a message when you want to reset a password.
 Also, provide a genuinely registered phone number.

-After successful registration and sign in to the account, you can under Civil Registration Department apply for a birth certificate.
+After successful registration and signing into the account, you can under the Civil Registration Department apply for a birth certificate.
 Applications take place through a parent’s account that is linked to a phone number that will be used to make any payments through mobile money transfer.
 A parent can apply under these categories:

 - Child current

 Child Current is an application for births that took place in a hospital and the healthcare facility issued a notification.
 Submission should be in the account of a parent/guardian for applicants below age 18.
 Parents/Guardians should apply at least 30 days after birth.